disarm-platform/fn-prevalence-predictor-R/SPECS.md

 - `layer_names` - {array of strings} Optional.
 Default is to run with only latitude and longitude.
 Names relating to the covariate to use to model and predict.
 See [here](https://github.com/disarm-platform/fn-covariate-extractor/blob/master/SPECS.md) for options.

+- 'batch_size` - {integer} Optional.
+The number of adaptively sampled locations to select.

+- 'uncertainty_fieldname` - {string} Required if 'batch_size' is specified.
+The field to use to conduct adaptive sampling.
+To identify optimal locations in order to increase precision of prevalence predictions, choose 'prevalence_bci_width'.
+To identify optimal locations in order to increase classification accuracy (where classes are defined using exceedance threshold) choose 'exceedance_uncertainty'.

 ## Constraints